Webpixelia/coupons-after-order/readme.txt

 == Description ==
 Generate coupons after order completion.
 The sum of the coupons will be equal to the amount of the order.

+It is possible to adjust the parameters of the generated coupons as well as different contents of the email that will be sent to the person who placed the order.

+Coupons after order for WooCommerce is a free WordPress plugin by <a href="https://webpiwelia.com" title="Jonathan Webpixelia">Jonathan Webpixelia</a>.

 == Installation ==
 = Minimum Requirements =